Forward Township, Allegheny County, Pennsylvania

 Forward Township is a township in Allegheny County, Pennsylvania, United States.
 The population was 3,068 at the 2020 census.
 The township is named after Walter Forward, U.S. Secretary of the Treasury from 1841 to 1843.

 Geography

 According to the United States Census Bureau, the township has a total area of 19.9 sqmi, of which 18.9 sqmi is land and 1.0 sqmi, or 4.92%, is water.
-The township includes the small Monongahela River community of Gallatin, Pennsylvania, the hometown of baseball record holder Ron Necciai.
+The township includes the small Monongahela River community of Gallatin, the hometown of baseball record holder Ron Necciai.

-Government and Politics
+Government and politics

 Neighboring communities

 Forward Township is the southernmost municipality in Allegheny County.
 It is bordered by Elizabeth Borough to the north, Elizabeth Township to the east, and Rostraver Township (in Westmoreland County) to the southeast.
 Forward Township is bordered across the Monongahela River by Carroll Township, the city of Monongahela (via the Monongahela City Bridge), and the borough of New Eagle, all to the south, and by Union Township to the west.
 All of the communities across the Monongahela River are in Washington County.